 I love using homegrown herbs and flowers in handmade soap, especially when it turns out beautifully.
 This parsley soap is no exception.
 It’s a light green with specks of garden green and pairs well with herbal essential oils.
 Parsley creates a pretty color worthy of being added to my natural soap colorants chart.
 It is less stable than mineral colors or even some other herbs and botanical shades but it’s a fun way to use homegrown herbs.

 This tutorial on how to make parsley soap is simple.
-You don’t need to wear gloves, eye protection, or handle lye, like you would in hot or cold-process soap making.
+You don’t need to wear gloves, eye protection, or handle lye like you would in hot or cold-process soap making.
 It’s also quick, meaning that you can have your soap made in about an hour.

-You begin by using soap that’s already completed saponfication.
+You begin by using soap that’s already completed saponification.
 That means bars of soap purchased from the shop or soap you’ve already made.
 If you have some scruffy looking odds and ends of soap then this is a perfect way to rescue them.

 Rebatching involves shredding these bars up and melting them down into a paste-like consistency.
 You then mold it, allow to cool and harden, and then cut it up into bars if applicable.
 There’s also a way to partially rebatch soap, but it’s not as suitable for creating green parsley soap.

-Sometimes you make a batch of soap and realize afterwards that you’ve made an error.
+Sometimes you make a batch of soap and realize afterward that you’ve made an error.
 Re-batching can save that recipe and yes, you could use this method in some circumstances.
 You just have to ensure that your soap is at least a week old and that you don’t need to add any more lye.
 As already mentioned, I think it’s contact with lye that zaps the color out of parsley soap.

-Using Parsley in soap
+Using Parsley in Soap Recipes

-For this recipe I used homegrown parsley that I’d dried and finely pulsed.
+For this recipe, I used homegrown parsley that I’d dried and finely pulsed.
 You could use the same, which could mean shop-purchased dried parsley, or you could use fresh.
 If using fresh, then you’ll want to double the amount used.

 If you’re already a soap maker, you’ll no doubt have a box of scrap soap stashed somewhere.
 Use that, as long as it’s a neutral to light color.
 Deeper colors may give you a different shade of soap than what you’ll see in my photos.